Overview

 | Data Upload Mechanism | Via Vaultastic | Via Vaultastic | Via Vaultastic |

-| Data Retrieval Speed | Instant access | Requires restoration (up to 48 hours) | Configurable by customer |
+| Data Retrieval Speed | Instant access | Requires restoration of up to 48 hours | Configurable by customer |

-| Data Search Capability | Searchable within Vaultastic | Searchable within Vaultastic | Search using storage platform tools |
+| Data Search Capability | Searchable within Vaultastic | Searchable within Vaultastic | AWS S3 and S3-compatible Private Object Stores can be registered with Vaultastic for data discovery using LegacyFlo capabilities |

-| Data Activation / Restore | Managed within Vaultastic | Managed within Vaultastic | Manual or customer-managed process |
+| Data Activation / Restore | Managed within Vaultastic | Managed within Vaultastic | Manual, customer-managed, or through applicable Vaultastic capabilities |

 | Infrastructure Responsibility | Managed by Mithi | Managed by Mithi | Managed by Customer |